AI Estate Planning: Claude for Evanston Financial Planners

 The most common mistake I see is trying to replace existing tools immediately.
 Claude works best as a complement to your current planning software, not a replacement.
 Use Claude for scenario generation and creative problem-solving.
 Use your traditional tools for precise calculations and regulatory compliance.

-This mirrors the approach described in our Glencoe wealth advisor automation guide — integrate AI gradually while maintaining your existing quality controls.
+This mirrors the approach described in our Glencoe wealth advisor automation guide.
+Integrate AI gradually while maintaining your existing quality controls.

 "The secret to change is to focus all your energy not on fighting the old, but on building the new."